Chapter 2: The Mathematics of Information

 Every complex number can be plotted on a 2D plane, with the real part on the horizontal axis and the imaginary part on the vertical axis.
 This is the complex plane (also called the Argand diagram).
 The complex number $3 + 2i$ sits at the point $(3, 2)$.

-The magnitude (or absolute value) of $z = a + bi$ is the distance from the origin to the point $(a, b)$:
+The magnitude (or modulus, or absolute value) of $z = a + bi$ is the distance from the origin to the point $(a, b)$:

 $$|z| = \sqrt{a^2 + b^2}$$The complex conjugate of $z = a + bi$ is: